-Our Carmen de Andacollo Operations include a heap leach copper operation and a copper-gold hypogene concentrator.
-The year-end 2020 reserves and resources are supported by updated resource models that incorporate new drilling and improved economic assumptions related to operational costs.
+Carmen de Andacollo Operations continues to operate a heap leach copper operation and a copper-gold hypogene concentrator.
+The year-end 2021 reserves and resources are supported by a resource model prepared in 2019 and validated with reconciliation results in the last couple of years of mine production.

-Hypogene reserve estimates assume long-term metal prices of US\$3.00/lb. copper and US\$1,300/oz. gold.
-Mineral reserves show a small overall reduction from 2019 due to depletion from normal mining activities, partially offset by reserve increases due to improved costs and positive changes in the geological model from new drilling information.
-Hypogene resources estimates decreased by a total of 10 million tonnes in comparison to 2019, mostly due to adjustments in cut-off calculations.
+Reserve estimates assume long-term metal prices of US\$3.00/lb copper and US\$1,500/oz gold.
+Mineral reserves show a small overall reduction from 2020 due to depletion from normal mining activities, transfer back to resources and lower processing recoveries.
+Hypogene resource estimates increased by a total of 62 million tonnes in comparison to 2020, mostly due to improved economic assumptions related to operational costs, higher gold prices and adjustments in mine designs.